 - Repeat steps #1 and #2 for all dependent objects, individually

-- If you want to rename more than 1 object, repeat the steps 1 through 3
+- If there is a need to rename more than 1 object, repeat the steps 1 through 3

 For a large number of objects, this can take quite a while and like every manual process, it is prone to mistakes.